openhab/openhab-jruby/USAGE.md

 ```

 When the item contains `0 °C`, this will produce a formatted state of `0 °C / 32 °F`.

+### Profile

+You can create an openHAB profile in JRuby that can be applied to item channel links.
+For more details, see {OpenHAB::DSL.profile #profile}.

 ## File Based Rules